3scale/3scale-operator/doc/user-guide.md

 Delete the created custom resources:

-Delete the APIManager custom resource and the 3scale API Management solution elements that have been deployed from it:
+Delete the APIManager custom resource and the 3scale API Management solution elements that have been deployed from it.
+Deleting the APIManager will delete all 3Scale API Management related objects in where it has been deployed:

 ```sh
 oc delete -f <yaml-name-of-the-apimanager-custom-resource>